The Daylight Award: History

 The three foundations behind The Daylight Award have a long history when it comes to awarding best practice in daylight.
 Since 1980, they have awarded daylight prizes to, among others, Jørn Utzon (DK) (1980), Henning Larsen (DK) (1987), Bob Gysin (CH) (2007), Richard Perez (USA) (2008), Peter Zumthor (CH) (2010), James Carpenter (USA) (2010), Lacaton & Vassal (F) (2011), Gigon & Guyer (CH) (2012) and SANAA (JP) (2014).

-In 2016 The Daylight Award for Research was awarded to professor at Ecole Polytechnique Fédérale de Lausanne (EPFL), Marilyne Andersen, and architect Steven Holl, Steven Holl Architects, New York and Beijing, was awarded The Daylight Award for Architecture.
+In 2016 The Daylight Award for Daylight Research was awarded to professor at Ecole Polytechnique Fédérale de Lausanne (EPFL), Marilyne Andersen, and architect Steven Holl, Steven Holl Architects, New York and Beijing, was awarded The Daylight Award for Architecture.
 The awards were presented and celebrated at a formal ceremony in Copenhagen, Denmark, at Ny Carlsberg Glyptotek on November 2, 2016.

-In 2018, The Daylight Award for Architecture was given to Hiroshi Sambuichi, and The Daylight Award for Research to Greg Ward, the creator of the Radiance simulation tool that underpins the field of daylighting research and practice.
+In 2018, The Daylight Award for Daylight in Architecture was given to Hiroshi Sambuichi, and The Daylight Award for Research to Greg Ward, the creator of the Radiance simulation tool that underpins the field of daylighting research and practice.

-In 2020 The Daylight Award for Architecture was given to architect and designer Juha Leiviskä, Finland, for his works of architecture that demonstrate a unique ability to make daylight an integral element of his buildings.
+In 2020 The Daylight Award for Daylight in Architecture was given to architect and designer Juha Leiviskä, Finland, for his works of architecture that demonstrate a unique ability to make daylight an integral element of his buildings.
 Russell Foster, neuroscientist from United Kingdom, was awarded in category Daylight Research, for his clinical studies in humans addressing important questions regarding light.
 Architectural academic, photographer and writer Henry Plummer, United States, received the award for lifetime achievement, for recording daylight phenomena in his extensive photography and writing.